NeuroDataDesign/fngs-f16s17/website_cloud.md

 ![image](https://raw.githubusercontent.com/NeuroDataDesign/fngs/master/docs/02agarwalt/project1/week_0424/getoutputs3.jpg)

 Here, I have the quality assurance results for the participant and group level analyses.
+The boxed folders in the image below are the group outputs, and the rest are participant outputs:

 ![image](https://raw.githubusercontent.com/NeuroDataDesign/fngs/master/docs/02agarwalt/project1/week_0424/getoutputs4.jpg)